 To prove that you’re an accredited investor, you can provide the following documents.
 These documents must show that your net worth is over $1 million, and they must be dated sometime within the past three months.

 Documents that are seriously outdated will not be accepted.
-And you’ll need to update this information on a yearly basis.
+And you’ll need to update this information on an annual basis.

 What kind of investments does YieldStreet offer?